ese3500/final-project-prime-hydration/README.md

 HRS 07 - The physical enclosure should house the wiring and components in a compact and aesthetic manner.
 The overall device should not exceed 30 x 30 x 30 cm large.

-- The housing for the system, not including the external bottles, was 10.25 x 7 x 8 cubic inches, or 26.035 x 17.78 x 20.32 cubic cm.
+- The housing for the system, not including the external bottles, was 26 x 18 x 20 cm.

 HRS 08 - Bottles openings should be accessible for users to easily change and refill ingredient contents.